Troubleshoot Hybrid Runbook Workers

-The Linux Hybrid Runbook Worker depends on the OMS Agent for Linux to communicate with your Automation account to register the worker, receive runbook jobs, and report status.
+The Linux Hybrid Runbook Worker depends on the Log Analytics agent for Linux to communicate with your Automation account to register the worker, receive runbook jobs, and report status.
 If registration of the worker fails, here are some possible causes for the error:

-Scenario: The OMS Agent for Linux isn't running
+Scenario: The Log Analyics agent for Linux isn't running

-The OMS Agent for Linux is not running
+The Log Analytics agent for Linux is not running

-If the OMS Agent for Linux isn't running, it prevents the Linux Hybrid Runbook Worker from communicating with Azure Automation.
+If the agent isn't running, it prevents the Linux Hybrid Runbook Worker from communicating with Azure Automation.
 The agent may not be running for various reasons.

 Verify the agent is running by entering the following command: